k13w/heavenh.github.io/_posts/2016-01-08-welcome-to-jekyll.markdown

 ---
 Ao baixar o chall ele vem um arquivo rar, que ao extriar vem um arquivo .iso e um .py.

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.

-Jekyll also offers powerful support for code snippets:

 ``` python
 buf = ""
 f = open("backup.zip", "r")